 Washington, DC 20202-5920

 For purposes of legitimate interviews and recommendations, students may authorize the use of educational academic records (information on transcript), the Schools’ non-academic records, and the disciplinary records, if any.
-If students authorize the use of academic records for legitimate inquiries (i.e., security clearances or job references), the relevant School Abroad may also indicate to inquirers the names of administrators and instructors who might act as further references.
+If students authorize the use of academic records for legitimate inquiries (e.g., security clearances or job references), the relevant School Abroad may also indicate to inquirers the names of administrators and instructors who might act as further references.
 Other inquiries will not be answered without specific written permission in each case from the student.

 Students should consider very carefully the consequences of any decision to withhold directory information.
 Should you decide to inform the College not to release directory information, any future requests for such information from persons or organizations outside Middlebury will be refused.
 Regardless of the effect upon the student, the College assumes no liability for honoring instructions that such information be withheld.